 Practice Facing Your Fears Gradually

 Begin by exposing yourself to the circumstances that bring about your avoidant behavior in small steps that are easy to handle.
 Step-by-step exposure will enable you to develop resilience, and the feeling of being overwhelmed with fear will be minimized.
-Whenever you face a fear, you gain confidence and become less avoidant.
 This process makes dealing with uncomfortable situations easier over time.

 Build Self-Compassion and Self-Acceptance